 The Trust is a Delaware statutory trust, which was formed on June 23, 2006.
-The Trust is registered under the 1940 Act, as an open-end management investment company.
+The Trust is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company.
 Effective February 22, 2016, the name of the Trust was changed from the Huntington Funds to Mutual Fund and Variable Insurance Trust.
-As of the date of this SAI, the Trust operates eleven separate series or mutual funds -nine retail portfolios, all of which are described in this SAI, and two variable annuity portfolios (the "VA Funds"), which are described in a separate SAI, each with its own investment objective and strategy.
-All of the Funds in this SAI, except for Rational/ReSolve Adaptive Asset Allocation Fund, Rational/NuWave Enhanced Market Opportunity Fund, Rational/Pier 88 Convertible Securities Fund, and Rational Special Situations Income Fund are diversified.
+As of the date of this SAI, the Trust operates eight separate series or mutual funds, all of which are described in this SAI, each with its own investment objective and strategy.
+All of the Funds in this SAI, except for Rational/Pier 88 Convertible Securities Fund and Rational Inflation Growth Fund, are diversified.
 Much of the information contained in this SAI expands upon subjects discussed in the Prospectus.
 No investment in units of beneficial interest ("Shares") of a Fund should be made without first reading the Prospectus.

-Rational Advisors, Inc. (the "Advisor") acts as investment advisor to the Funds.
+Rational Advisors, Inc. (the "Advisor" or "Rational") acts as investment advisor to the Funds.